matlif/deeplearninveststrat/README.md

 We implemented the AutoEncoder to denoise dataset, please see this jupyter notebook to find more detail.
 The **DenosingData.csv** is the final result.

 ## Data+Model+BackTest.ipynb
-This jupyter notebook is the blue print of the finalWrapper.
-The reason why we keep this is that you could see how each percedure works clearly.
+This jupyter notebook is the blueprint of the finalWrapper.
+The reason why we keep this is that you could see how each procedure works clearly.

 ## attention_real_with_all_data_combined.ipynb
-We tried to use the attention to enhance model performence.
-In this juputer notebook, it shows the results of attetion LSTM
+We tried to use the attention to enhance model performance.
+In this juputer notebook, it shows the results of attention LSTM